 In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
-This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
+This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally.

 The Company continues to operate as effectively as possible while mitigating the risk of exposure to employees, suppliers and local communities.
 The Company is respecting the guidelines of local, state and federal governments at each project.